How much does it cost to start a podcast? Less than you might think!

 Again, you can … but just because you can do something doesn’t mean you should.

 Sound quality will probably be less-than-awesome, so I don’t really recommend this, especially when the content you’re producing is an audio format, and poor sound quality can scare away listeners in a hurry.

 Besides, a quality microphone is a pretty small investment.

-This microphone is priced around $36 on Amazon.
-I added a mic stand and one of those foam microphone covers (pop filter) and I was out the door for under $50.
+I started with the popular Audio-Technica ATR2100 USB mic.
+Once I added a mic stand and one of those foam microphone covers (pop filter) and I was out the door for under $50.

 Recording / Editing Software